odoo/odoo/doc/reference/views.rst

 Calendar
 --------

-Calendar views display records as events in a daily, weekly or monthly calendar.
+Calendar views display records as events in a daily, weekly, monthly or yearly calendar.
 Their root element is ``<calendar>``.
 Available attributes on the calendar view are: